Menu

 print(executor.report)

-Execution of a brainprep command available in an docker image (adapt and pass this command to the executor.submit() function):
+To execution a brainprep command available in an docker image, adapt and pass this command to the executor.submit() function:

 brainprep <args>

-You can’t export your docker image as follows:
+You can’t export your docker image in a .tar file as follows:

 docker save my-docker-img -o my-docker-img.tar